jakeberv/avian_molecular_shifts/AHE_REASSEMBLY/sequences/README.md

 ## Primary sequence datasets

 Here we provide files containing our processed sequence datasets.
+Details of dataset processing are described in the supplementary methods and include sequence trimming and alignment steps.

 **unaligned** directory contains two files. 'locus-filtering.R' is an R script used for data filtering after re-assembly. min50bp_min10p.zip contains filtered assemblies such that 1) any locus shorter than 50bp is removed, 2) any locus with fewer than 10% of the taxa is removed.